cgrochmal/guild/Readme.md

  - read receipts
  - Add redux or comparable state container for data caching and improved app state handling.
  - Error Handling
+ - a prettier UI

  Issues
  ====
  - the contract for GET /messages is misleading.
 It retrieves messages to or from both users, but the parameters imply that only a one-way message history will be retrieved.
 This could be remedied through use of a session token to track current user, and then something like GET /messages_with?user={}.
 A quicker solution would be to change the parameters to something like user1 and user2, but I kept it as-is to simplify implementation.
+ - there is not enough unit test coverage